What is centralized access control?

-Centralized access control enables the user to access all applications, websites and other computing systems from a single profile, with the same credentials from any location.
+Centralized access control enables users to access all applications, websites, and other computing systems from a single profile, with the same credentials from any location.
 All information assets in control of the user are subject to unified identity management.

 With unified identity management across all enterprise applications, the user has only one browser-based console for integrated access control.
-The central access manager or console enables multiple IT services and infrastructure a company needs, such as installation and configuration of components, monitoring the health of a network or centralized access to all work resources employees need to perform all standard job tasks.
-Simply put, you only need to log into a single screen and provide one set of credentials to be able to manage identity servers, access gateways, SSL VPNs, Java agents, devices and policies
+The central access manager or console enables multiple IT services such as installation and configuration of components, monitoring network health, and centralized access to all work resources employees need to perform all standard job tasks.

-Centralized access control has two key benefits.
+Centralized access control has two key benefits to users.
 The first one comes from a time-saving and convenience perspective: it’s undeniably easier to manage all your applications with just one set of authentication details.
-The second is the possibility to change passwords in a standardized way and more often, which is an encouraged security practice and definitely much safer than just copying the same password on multiple applications.
+The second is the possibility to change passwords in a standardized way and more often, which is an encouraged security practice.

 Centralized vs. decentralized access

 The difference between centralized and decentralized access control administration is based on who or what has root access to change permissions in the system.
 In a centralized system, a user can access all relevant entries and platforms with one set of credentials.

 In a decentralized system, which more often refers to software on online platforms, there is no specific administrator managing or granting access to individual users who are also not actively controlling their credentials.